National Centres of Competence in Research

 The National Centres of Competence in Research (NCCRs) are an innovative funding instrument provided by the Swiss National Science Foundation.
 The program supports long-term research projects in areas that are of strategic importance to the future of science, the economy and society in Switzerland.
 Funding is awarded to research projects of outstanding quality which have a special emphasis on both interdisciplinary and new innovative approaches within disciplines.
 A NCCR has a maximum running time of twelve years.

-The UNIGE leads four NCCRs, two of them as the main leading house and two in collaboration with EPFL and Lausanne University.
-In addition the UNIGE has led the NCCRs Frontiers in Genetics and MaNEP from 2001 to 2013.
+As of 2014, two new NCCRs will be led by the University of Geneva: SwissMAP in collaboration with ETH Zurich (co-leading house) and PlanetS in collaboration with the University of Bern (leading house).
+The University of Geneva already leads four NCCRs, two of them as the main leading house and two in collaboration with EPFL and Lausanne University.
+In addition the UNIGE led the NCCRs Frontiers in Genetics and MaNEP from 2001 to 2013.

 Emotions in Individual Behaviour and Social Processes